mr2raccoon/caactus/README.md

     - b) `pca_plot.png`

 >[!NOTE]
-> Power users may direclty edit the config.toml and run the scripts from the cmd-line.
+> Power users may directly edit the config.toml and run the scripts from the cmd-line.
 For instructions, go to **7.1-7.7**.

 ## Sample Dataset
 - a sample dataset to quickly test the workflow can be accessed via  [zenodo](https://doi.org/10.5281/zenodo.18799803)
-- to showcase the functionalties, the ilastik steps have been pretrained.
+- to showcase the functionalities, the ilastik steps have been pretrained.
 Use caactus in batch-modes.
 > [!IMPORTANT]
 > **go to 8.1-8.10 for a detailed tutorial with the sample data set**